SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

-# Chapter 9.1. problems for champions – part I
+# Chapter 9.1.
+Problems for Champions – Part I

 In this chapter, we will offer the reader **more complex problems**.
 They aim to develop **algorithmic skills** and acquire **programming techniques** to solve problems with higher complexity.

-## More complex problems on the studied material
+## More Complex Problems on The Studied Material

 We will solve several programming problems that cover the material studied in the book but are more difficult than the usual problems of the entrance exams at SoftUni.
 If you want to become a **champion of the basics of programming**, we recommend this training to solve such complex problems to make it easy for you to take exams.

-### Problem: Crossing sequences
+### Problem: Crossing Sequences

 We have two sequences:
    - **a sequence of Tribonacci** (by analogy with the Fibonacci sequence), where each number is **the sum of the previous three** (with given three numbers)